-Communicator, Lecturer, and Researcher
+Communicator, Lecturer, and Practitioner-Researcher

 Dr. Paula R. Buchanan